 - Find what your best customers struggle the most with and then directly destroy this objection with a short and punchy headline.

 - Know your goals — Is it to get their email, phone, ook a call, start a free/paid trial, or something else?

-- Clear and easy to follow Call to Action
+- Use clear and to follow Call to Actions.

 You can NOT be perfect from day one.
-Every business on this list tests their pages dozens if not hundreds of times before concluding a winner.
+Every business on this list tests their pages dozens if not hundreds of times before finding the winning landing page.

 Have you tried building a landing page before?
-How’d it go — did it convert well and what were your biggest breakthroughs when doing it?
+How’d it go — did it convert well and what were your biggest breakthroughs?